illinois-cs241/illinois-cs241.github.io/_posts/2016-09-29-luscious_locks.md

 **Testing is ungraded, but highly recommended**

 Since the implementation of your semamore is quite close to an actual semaphore, please test this on your own in a variety of ways.
 Be careful of race conditions!
 They can be hard to find!
+We've given you a `semamore_tests.c` file to write tests in.

 For `barrier_test.c` we have provided you with a simple test case.
 Feel free to expand on it, as it is not exhaustive/perfect.
 Learning how to use the barrier is just as important as writing it, since you will be using barriers on the Password Cracker MP :)